w3c/openscreenprotocol/ssdp.md

 This depends on many factors like the used method (see section [Presentation API: Monitor Display Availability](#presentation-api-monitor-display-availability)), number of devices in the Network using UPnP/DIAL and the way how to monitor the display availability.

 * regarding the used the method, "Method 2" is better than "Method 1" regarding power efficiency.
 In Method 1 the controller needs to create and send SSDP search requests, receive and parse SSDP messages, make HTTP requests to get device descriptions and parse device description XML to get friendly name and check capabilities.
-In method 2 the controller needs only to create and send seach requests and receive and parse SSDP messages.
+In method 2 the controller needs only to create and send search requests and receive and parse SSDP messages.
 * The way how controllers search for presentation displays has an impact on power efficiency.
-If a controller needs to immedialty react to apperance/disapearence of presentation displays, it needs to listen to the multicast address.
+If a controller needs to immediately react to appearance/disappearance of presentation displays, it needs to listen to the multicast address.
 This means the controller will receive and need to parse all kind of SSDP messages even search requests sent by other controllers.
 One exception are unicast search response messages sent to other controllers.
-If the controller needs to get only a snapshot of availabe displays ,then it only needs to send a search message to the multicast address and listen only to search response messages.
+If the controller needs to get only a snapshot of available displays, then it only needs to send a search message to the multicast address and listen only to search response messages.

 ### IPv4 and IPv6 support

 SSDP supports IPv4 and IPv6.
-"Appendix A: IP Version 6 Support" of the UPnP Device architecture document descibes all details about usage of IPv6.
+"Appendix A: IP Version 6 Support" of the UPnP Device architecture document describes all details about usage of IPv6.

 ### Standardization status and likelihood of successful interop

 SSDP is part of the UPnP device architecture.
-Last version of the specification is [UPnP Device Architecture 2.0](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v2.0.pdf) from Febraury 20, 2015.
+Last version of the specification is [UPnP Device Architecture 2.0](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v2.0.pdf) from February 20, 2015.
 UPnP Forum assigned their assets to the [Open Connectivity Foundation (OCF)](https://openconnectivity.org/resources/specifications/upnp) since January 1, 2016.
 UPnP/SSDP is used in many products like Smart TVs, printers, Gateways/Routers, NAS, PCs, etc. According to [DLNA](https://www.dlna.org/), there are over four billion certified devices available on the market.
 There are also non-DLNA certified devices that use UPnP/SSDP like Smart TVs and digital media receivers that support DIAL and HbbTV 2.0 and other products like [SONOS](http://musicpartners.sonos.com/?q=docs), [Philips Hue](https://www.developers.meethue.com/) and many others.